HELMAB/location/README.md

 ![socialcard](art/socialcard.png)

-KHRegion for Laravel (Khmer Region for Laravel)
+KHRegion for Laravel
 -------------------

-Seed province, district, commune and village data.
+Importing the province, district, commune and village data into your Laravel Development.

 ## Installation